 A means test determines the type of bankruptcy a debtor may file for.
 If the person's income or combined household income, is below the median for Colorado wage earners then they may be eligible for Chapter 7.
 If their income is above the median, Chapter 13 is the alternative option for these petitioners.

 Chapter 13 is a restructuring and minimizing of debt owed to creditors and typically is paid off within 3 to 5 years.
 The individual or couple filing for Chapter 13 will be able to retain their assets as long as payments are made according the court appointed schedule.
 With Chapter 7, the petitioner's assets are seized and liquidized by a trustee of the court to repay the debt owed.

 Chapter 11 is similar to Chapter 13; however, the petitioner in this case is a business instead of an individual.
 Chapter 11 bankruptcy allows a business to restructure their debts and secure a payment plan for a 3 to 5 year period of time while remaining open.
 Specific bankruptcy laws are found in Chapter 12 for family farmers or fishermen who require bankruptcy relief.

-It is up to the individual or business to choose to represent them or hire legal representation.
-An experienced attorney will be familiar with the terms, exemptions, and forms associated with bankruptcy, but it will fall as the petitioner's responsibility to compensate them for their assistance and representation.
 The cost for filing Chapter 7 is $306 and can be waived in some cases.
 Individuals or married couples are charged $281 for Chapter 13 bankruptcy and this cannot be waived; however, payments in installments can be arranged.

 Colorado is unique because all of the counties of jurisdiction are served in any of the 3 District Courts of the state.
 Court hearings and filings may be held in Denver, Grand Junction, and Pueblo locations.